Check-Up

-Check-Up was a Canadian television series about medical information that aired on CBC Television in 1963.
+Check-Up is a Canadian television series about medical information that aired on CBC Television in 1963.

 Premise

 The series was produced by the CBC in collaboration with the Canadian Medical Association.
 Each episode focused on a particular medical condition and featured doctors conducting a diagnosis and treatment of a patient.
 This was followed by interviews conducted by the host Lloyd Robertson and a guest panel of the physician, who discussed how the treatment plan was developed.
 The program concluded with a follow-up to the patient.

 Production

 Norrie Swanson of the Canadian Arthritis and Rheumatism Association served as a consultant for Check-Up.
 Denny Spence produced the series with Eric Koch as supervising producer.

 Scheduling

 The half-hour series aired Mondays at 7:30 p.m.
 (Eastern) from 8 July to 23 September 1963.